top of page

 Weather

-Kenya is situated close to the equator so does not experience a real winter or summer season.
+Kenya is near the equator, so it does not experience a real winter or summer season.
 The country has a pleasant tropical climate but can vary greatly depending on several factors, particularly altitude.
-Daytime temperatures on average reach between 20°C/68°F and 28°C/82°F, with hotter and more humid temperatures on the coast often rising above 30°C/86°F. The coastal areas are humid and hot all year round but tempered by the monsoon winds.
-Temperatures inland are relatively temperate, with a hotter and drier climate in Kenya’s northern parts.
-The hottest time of the year is from mid-December through to March, with the coolest period from late June until October.
-The long rains fall from late April throughout May to early June, with the short rains falling from November until mid-December.
+Daytime temperatures, on average, reach between 20°C/68°F and 28°C/82°F, with hotter and more humid temperatures on the coast often rising above 30°C/86°F. The coastal areas are humid and hot all year round but tempered by the monsoon winds.
+Temperatures inland are relatively temperate, with a more desirable and drier climate in Kenya’s northern parts.
+The hottest time of the year is from mid-December to March, with the most remarkable period from late June until October.
+The long rains fall from late April through May to early June, with the short rains falling from November until mid-December.

 Currency And Credit Cards

-Kenya’s currency is the Kenyan Shilling (KSh) which comprises of a 100 Cents.
-Visa and MasterCard are widely accepted, whilst American Express and Diners Club cards are usually not.
-Make sure to check with your bank that your Visa or MasterCard has no foreign transaction fees.
+Kenya’s currency is the Kenyan Shilling (KSh), which comprises 100 cents.
+Visa and MasterCard are widely accepted, while American Express and Diners Club cards are usually not.
+Check with your bank that your Visa or MasterCard has no foreign transaction fees.

 Power And Connectivity

 Since most Kenyan camps and lodges are located in remote areas, electricity is generated by solar power or via a diesel generator.
-Most lodges or camps will have a central charging station (in your room or common area) which may be used to charge your electrical equipment.
-Most camps provide their guests with plug adapters, but if you would prefer to have your own you will need to buy a ‘G’ socket type which uses the universal plug adapter WA-7.
+Most lodges or camps will have a central charging station (in your room or common area), which may be used to charge your electrical equipment.
+Most camps provide their guests with plug adapters, but if you prefer to have your own, you must buy a ‘G’ socket type using the universal plug adapter WA-7.

 Connectivity

 It is less accessible the further away you are from urban areas.
-Mobile services are usually available in the southern part of Kenya around Nairobi, Mombasa, Kisumu, the entire coastal region, popular safari parks, as well as on the long road between Nairobi and Mombasa.
-The northern part of Kenya, however, has no network access.
-Some remote game lodges and hotels offer Wi-Fi but can be quite expensive.
+Mobile services are usually available in southern Kenya around Nairobi, Mombasa, Kisumu, the entire coastal region, popular safari parks, and on the long road between Nairobi and Mombasa.
+The northern part of Kenya, however, needs network access.
+Some remote game lodges and hotels offer Wi-Fi, which can be expensive.

 Tipping

-Tipping guides, drivers or support staff as a way of showing your appreciation for great service is customary in Kenya, and is done in US$ or Kenyan Shillings (KSh).
+Tipping guides, drivers, or support staff to show your appreciation for excellent service is customary in Kenya and is done in US or Kenyan Shillings (KSh).

 • General Tipping Guidelines